Janet Murray unriddles the verbal and procedural mix of Interactive Fiction.

 To the extent that the world of the interactive fiction is described as a geographical place or a physical space, we do not merely read about it - we navigate it.
 The power of the original IF games was explicitly centered in the navigation of caves and dungeons, and the pleasure of such navigation was extended into the shared networked spaces on multi-user domains (MUDs).
 As I point out in chapter three of Hamlet on the Holodeck, the spatial property of the digital medium is quite independent of its multimedia affordances, because it is derived from the procedural and participatory properties of the medium.
 The space of Zork is real to us even though there are no pictures, because it is consistently scripted and therefore navigable by command.
 This power of the computer to create navigable space is one of its most expressive affordances, and text-based environments have provided some of the most magical experiences of this representational power.

-IF was one the first and most energetic genres to be developed on the computer because of the fit between the enjoyment of a fantasy world and the development of the procedural, participatory, encyclopedic, and spatial qualities of a new medium.
-In one sense, the magical domain that IF explores is the inner space of the computer itself - the hackers that explored and elaborated upon the spell-rich dungeons also referred to themselves as “wizards” in their “real life” work of programming.
+IF was one of the first and most energetic genres to be developed on the computer because of the fit between the enjoyment of a fantasy world and the development of the procedural, participatory, encyclopedic, and spatial qualities of a new medium.
+In one sense, the magical domain that IF explores is the inner space of the computer itself - the hackers that explored and elaborated upon the spell-rich dungeons also referred to themselves as "wizards" in their "real life" work of programming.

 But today's magic is tomorrow's old technology.
 World-creation, especially spatially concrete world creation, poses a serious design problem as IF moves into increasingly sophisticated computational environments.
 In the 1970s when text-based adventure games were invented, and well into the 1980s which saw the flourishing of the form in the Infocom games, the standard computer interface was the command line.
 Hypertext was still a gleam in Ted Nelson's eye, word processing was in its infancy, and the graphical interface driven by Doug Engelbart's mouse was languishing in the invention orphanage of Xerox PARC waiting for Steve Jobs and his design team to come find it and adopt it.